AnDongMeng/topjava20grad/README.md

 # topjava 20 graduation project
 project hasn't finnished, but work with all tasks.\
-for current moment doesn't work validation, cache
+for current moment doesn't added  cache
 ## Authentication
 there are 1 admin and 11 ordinary hardcoded users\
 Admin  -  admin\